cloudquery/cloudquery/website/pages/blog/aws-kms-key-grants-deep-dive.md

 ## Recommendations

-Along with [AWS Best Practicesfor KMS Key Grants](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html#grant-best-practices), we recommend the additional following practices:
+Along with [AWS Best Practices for KMS Key Grants](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html#grant-best-practices), we recommend the additional following practices:

-1. Limit Grant Ability to usage of the KMS Key and not management of future grants.
+1. Limit grant ability to usage of the KMS Key and not management of future grants.

 * The list of [supported grant operations provided by AWS](https://docs.aws.amazon.com/kms/latest/developerguide/grants.html#grant-concepts) includes cryptographic operations such as `Decrypt` and other operations such as `CreateGrant`.
 We recommend limiting the ability to `CreateGrant` to only Key Administrators and first-level grants.

 2. Further limit delegation abilities to only the Key Administrators and Services

 * We recommend limiting the ability to delegate access to the KMS key to only Key Administrators and Services.
 This includes the `kms:CreateGrant` permission and the `kms:PutKeyPolicy`.
-Below is a example Key Policy that limits key delegation abilities to the root account user and to the KeyAdminRole, but does not enable IAM policy access.
+Below is an example key policy that limits key delegation abilities to the root account user and to the KeyAdminRole, but does not enable IAM policy access.

 ```json
 {